Kevin M. Birmingham: Episcopal ministry

 Pope Francis appointed Birmingham as an auxiliary bishop for the Archdiocese of Chicago and titular bishop of Dolia on September 11, 2020.
 On November 13, 2020, he was consecrated at Holy Name Cathedral in Chicago.

-On weekends, Birmingham celebrates mass in Spanish at St. John Berchmans Parish in Chicago.
+On weekends, Birmingham celebrated mass in Spanish at St. John Berchmans Parish in Chicago.

+Birmingham was episcopal vicar of Vicariate IV in Chicago.
+When Pope Francis accepted the resignation of Auxiliary Bishop Joseph N. Perry on September 19, 2023, Blase Cardinal Cupich, archbishop of Chicago, appointed Birmingham to be Perry's replacement as episcopal vicar of Vicariate VI.

+Death

+Birmingham died in his sleep on October 2, 2023, at age 51.